freefri/cake-databaselog/README.md

 ## Installation

- Add `"freefri/cake-databaselog": "dev-master",` to your *composer.json*
+ Add `"freefri/cake-databaselog": "dev-master",` to your *composer.json* or clone the repository into `Plugin/CakeDatabaselog``

  Load the plugin in your bootstrap.php `CakePlugin::load('CakeDatabaselog');`